 - Performance indicators to measure the level of deployment of the approach locally

 Veolia is also involved in working, reflection and initiative groups with our stakeholders (WBCSD, Oree, EPE, IUCN, etc.)

-, Veolia is also involved in many information and communication campaigns aimed at a wide audience, helping to change behavior towards greater respect for the environment.
-Since 2004, the Foundation has supported 315 environment and biodiversity related projects.
+Finally, through its Foundation, Veolia is also involved in many information and communication campaigns aimed at a wide audience, helping to change behavior towards greater respect for the environment.
+Since 2004, the Foundation has supported 330 environment and biodiversity related projects.